arago/ActionHandlers/simple winrm actionhandler/Readme.md

 Download the WinRM client [winrm-client.py](../winrm-with-certificate-authority/resources/winrm-client.py) and put it into `/opt/autopilot/bin/` on the AutoPilot engine node.

+**It is important to really *download* the file, not copy'n'paste it's content.
+So please click on on "Raw" and save the page.**

 ## Testing the remote access

 On the AutoPilot machine, the next command should succeed and you should get a listing of the Windows user’s home directory: